powwwy/Python-practice/python-practice/README.md

 Task 4.
 Reverse a string without using in built functions

 User inputs their word
-set up a loop as an alternative to inbuilt functions the loop reverses the word by iterating through the word and returning from the last letter
+Decdied to use recursion because im limited to that or a loop The function takes the last index and returns the string in the reverse

 Task 5.
 Factorial using recursive functions